 Creighton University School of Law’s reputation for excellence attracts international applicants from across the world.
-Our international students come from places like Singapore, South Korea, Vietnam, Zambia and China.
+Our international students come from places like the Phillipines, Singapore, South Korea, Vietnam, Zambia and China.
 Why Creighton Law?
 Because of our prestige, our small class sizes, our accessible professors, and our accommodating and welcoming community.
 Creighton is located in Omaha, Nebraska, in the middle of the United States.

 Support for International Students